Pomax/are-we-flying/docs/index.md

   /**
    * A dedicated function for updating the map!
    */
-  async updateMap({ flightData }) {
+  async updateMap(flightData) {
     const { map, marker, planeIcon } = this;
-    const { PLANE_LATITUDE: lat, PLANE_LONGITUDE: long } = flightData;
+    const { lat, long } = flightData;

     // Do we have a GPS coordinate?
 (And not the 0,0 off the West coast
     // of Africa that you get while you're not in game?) if (lat === undefined || long === undefined) return;
     if (abs(lat) < 0.1 && abs(long) < 0.1) return;

-    // Update our plane's position on the map: marker.setLatLng([lat, long]);
+    // Update our plane's position on the Leaflet map: marker.setLatLng([lat, long]);

     // And make sure the map follows our plane, so we don't fly off the screen: map.setView([lat, long]);

-    // And then set our CSS variables so that the browser "does the rest": this.updateMarker(planeIcon.style, flightData);
+    // Then set our CSS variables so that the browser "does the rest": this.updateMarker(planeIcon.style, flightData);
   }